Traditions have helped define the “Wellesley experience” since the last century.

 In recent decades, however, traditions have assumed an even greater significance.
 Wellesley is a vastly different place than it was when many of these traditions were first celebrated, encompassing a diversity of cultures, backgrounds, and viewpoints unknown to the generations of women here before us.
 In transcending these differences, our traditions are one of the major bonds uniting us and shaping our common identity, spirit, and pride as Wellesley women.

-Some of the longest-held Wellesley traditions are Stepsinging, Flower Sunday, Hoop Rolling, and the Junior Show.
+Some of the longest-held Wellesley traditions are Stepsinging, Flower Sunday, and Hooprolling.

 Flower Sunday is the oldest and longest-surviving Wellesley tradition.
 For many young women coming to Wellesley, the first Sunday away from home brought homesickness, and the celebration of Flower Sunday helped to ease the transition.
 Flower Sunday has evolved into a day of sisterhood and celebration of the new school year.
 Held annually in early September, it features a multicultural and multi-faith pageantry of song, music, and dance.